FoxinTale/Character-DB/README.md

  ## To do List:
  - [x] Add / fix user permissions.
- - [] Add a lockout policy to auto logout after a preset amount of time.
+ - [ ] Add a lockout policy to auto logout after a preset amount of time.
- - Create a custom admin user interface instead of using external 'PHPMyAdmin".
+ - [ ] Create a custom admin user interface instead of using external 'PHPMyAdmin".
- - [] Fix the improper logout and properly destroy the session.
+ - [ ] Fix the improper logout and properly destroy the session.
- - [] Implement a functionality for users to be able to edit and delete their own information.
+ - [ ] Implement a functionality for users to be able to edit and delete their own information.
- - [] Add a way for characters to be shared.
-No point in creating a character if you can't chare it with others, after all.
+ - [ ] Add a way for characters to be shared.
+No point in creating a character if you can't share it with others, after all.
- - [] Image uploads.
+ - [ ] Image uploads.
 For character appearances.
 Make it work.

 ## Credits